sazharul/Django-CRUD-Management/README.md

-# Django Role Management API
+# Django Role Management API & CRUD with Basic Authentication

 This project is a Django-based web application that allows managing categories, subcategories, brands, and products with **Basic Authentication** enabled for API access.
 It also includes a Django Admin Panel to manage the data.